StevenBlack/vocab/vocabulary.md

 Another way of saying morsel or lump.

+### Goodhart's Law (law of software)
+When a measure becomes a target, it ceases to be a good measure.  -- Charles Goodhart, 1975

 ### Google Scholar Effect
 We all get our answers from whatever tops the search results, so these results come to dominate a topic, muscling out unluckier viewpoints.
 Google has trapped